Learn how to decorate a parade float with inexpensive float decor.

 These next few weekends are all about school pride and homecoming!
 In every city and small town, communities are celebrating their school spirit as football season is upon us!
-This year, we did our first float as part of our home town high school’s homecoming parade.
-I wanted to gather up some of my lessons learned that I hope you can learn from as you endeavor in your own parade float!
+This year, we did our first float as part of our hometown high school’s homecoming parade.
+I wanted to gather up some of the lessons learned that I hope you can learn from as you endeavor in your own parade float!

 Kids love decorating floats – so reach out to your group and plan out a date or two for decorating.
 You’ll need supplies like paint, scissors, glue, markers and crayons.
 Let me just warn you, it can get quite messy!
 Having Huggies® Cleansing® Wipes on hand can make cleaning up spilled paint or glue a breeze while you are decorating!

 Fringe in your group’s color provide a gorgeous and more professional look.
 It is an essential part of decorating your group’s float!
 Here’s my favorite type to use.

 #3.
 Balloon Arches on your Parade Float

 Balloon arches can be made out of inexpensive flexible PVC tubing.

 My tip: Buy two PVC pipes, connect them and measure where you need to cut.
 Make sure that you cut it so that the connection point is not the center.